grantcs26/Real-Estate-Investment-Analysis/README.md

 data/Metro_zori_uc_sfrcondomfr_sm_month.csv

-You can then run the app using Streamlit.
+You can then run the app using Streamlit via this link: https://real-estate-investment-analysis-vutdxacdlsmotv9hh2ip6s.streamlit.app/

 If you do not download the data, the tool will run using some example data, so you can still see how the tool functions.